material-motion/material-motion/specifications/plans/DirectlyManipulable.md

 ## Contract

-Contract: registers Draggable, Pinchable, and Rotatable to the given target.
+Registers Draggable, Pinchable, and Rotatable to the given target.

 ```
 Plan DirectlyManipulable {